-As part of their draft decisions for Energex and Ergon Energy's next regulatory period, the AER referred to the SA Power Networks (SAPN) draft decision, where they conducted an assessment of the historical forecasts produced by Deloitte Access Economics (DAE) and BIS Oxford Economics (BISOE).
-This exercise used data from 18 DAE and 16 BISOE reports from the years 2007 - 2018, and focused on the Australia electricity, gas, water and waste services (EGWWS) Wage Price Index (WPI) reported by the Australia Bureau of Statistics.
+As part of their draft decision for SAPN's next regulatory period, the AER conducted an assessment of the historical forecasts produced by Deloitte Access Economics (DAE) and BIS Oxford Economics (BISOE).
+This exercise used data from 18 DAE and 16 BISOE reports from the years 2007 - 2018, and focused on the Australian electricity, gas, water and waste services (EGWWS) Wage Price Index (WPI) reported by the Australia Bureau of Statistics.